 Remember when we talked about grabbing a bag of mini erasers from Target for Fine Motor Pumpkin Patch?
 It’s time to gather them up because this Halloween frozen water play is where it’s at!

 The best part?
-You can make this right now and thank yourself later that you have an activity ready when you need it.
-Easy. peasy, pumpkin squeezy. – I couldn’t help myself.
+It’s easy to make!
+You can thank yourself later for having readily available spooky decorations—Easy-peasy, pumpkin squeezy. – I couldn’t help myself.

 RELATED: Do you enjoy Halloween?
 We have an idea for every day in October to celebrate!